ColonolNutty/s4cl-template-project/README.md

-## S4CL Sample Mod
+## S4CL Template Project
-This is a basic mod utilizing the Sims 4 Community Library by ColonolNutty: https://github.com/ColonolNutty/Sims4CommunityLibrary
+This repository is meant to be a basic template you may use to start working with the [Sims 4 Community Library](https://github.com/ColonolNutty/Sims4CommunityLibrary) API.

+A Basic Mod (S4CL Sample Mod) is included.
 If installed into your Mods folder, it will display a notification upon loading a household.

-This project may be used as a template for which you may create your own mods (If you have any questions, feel free to join the [discord](https://discord.gg/fdCgyXkDZb) and ask them there!)
+If a question has not been answered by the Wiki or you have further questions on how to setup the Template project, how to use S4CL, or how to make your own mod, feel free to join the [discord](https://discord.gg/fdCgyXkDZb)

-The Setup Steps have moved to the wiki, [check them out](https://github.com/ColonolNutty/s4cl-template-project/wiki/Project-Setup)!
+Take a look at how to setup the Template Project to start working with it in the wiki [here](https://github.com/ColonolNutty/s4cl-template-project/wiki/Project-Setup)!